jjlenox/cse15l-lab-reports/Instructions.md

 The '''cd''' command is the change directory command.
 It's used by typing cd and then a file or folder in the current directory.
 The '''pwd''' command provides the current directory the terminal is accessed at the moment.
-THe '''ls''' command provides the files or folders that are in the current directory.
+The '''ls''' command provides the files or folders that are in the current directory.